nordbymikael/microsoft-partner-center/README.md

 13. After clicking on "Add permissions" in the previous step, remain on the same window and click on "Grant admin consent for {tenant name}"

 ### [Optional] Module variables
-In the module source files, navigate to the "...\CustomMicrosoftPartnerCenter\Variables" folder.
+In the module source files, navigate to the "...\CustomMicrosoftPartnerCenter\Configuration" folder.
+Here you will find a configuration template Configuration.ps1 that is meant to be a template for a proper admin relationship infrastructire.
+If you are planning on implementing admin relationships in an organization, use this template to standarize the admin relationships.

 #### Authentication
-In the authentication.ps1 file, you can save the values for your Tenant ID, Client ID and the Client secret in the variables.
+In the Configuration.ps1 file, you can save the values for your Tenant ID, Client ID and the Client secret in the variables.
 You should know what values to put in the variables if you have followed the whole preparation process.
 It is strongly recommended to use Azure Key Vault and return the values into the variables from Key Vault, rather than paste the values as plain text directly into the variables.
-If you specify the variables in the authentication.ps1 file, you won't need to specify the Tenant ID, Client ID and the Client secret every time you obtain a new access token.
+If you specify the variables in the Configuration.ps1 file, you won't need to specify the Tenant ID, Client ID and the Client secret every time you use Connect-CMPC.
-Alternatively, you can leave the variables in "authentication.ps1" empty and provide all the associated parameters manually when you call the New-CMPCAccessToken cmdlet.
+Alternatively, you can leave the variables in "Configuration.ps1" empty and provide all the associated parameters manually when you call the Connect-CMPC function.

 #### Admin relationship configuration
-In the adminRelationship.ps1, you can save values for your admin relationship configuration.
+In the Configuration.ps1, you can save values for your admin relationship configuration.
 Some examples are the standard name of the admin relationship, the standard duration or lifetime of the admin relationship, as well as the auto extend duration.
-If you specify the values for the variables, you won't need to specify the parameters each time you create a new admin relationship using the New-CMPCAdminRelationship cmdlet.
+If you specify the values for the variables, you won't need to specify the parameters each time you create a new admin relationship using the New-CMPCAdminRelationship function.
-If you leave these variables empty, you have to specify them each time using the associated cmdlet paramenters when you call the New-CMPCAdminRelationship.ps1 cmdlet.
+If you leave these variables empty, you have to specify them each time using the associated function parameters when you call the New-CMPCAdminRelationship.ps1 function.

 #### Standarization of the admin relationship structure
-The $CMPC_GDAPAccess variable in the adminRelationship.ps1 file is a JSON object which contains all the built-in Entra roles that can be associated with admin relationships.
+The $CMPC_GDAPAccess variable in the Configuration.ps1 file is a JSON object which contains all the built-in Entra roles that can be associated with admin relationships.
 If you specify any security groups
 Note that not all Entra built-in roles in the Microsoft's list of RBAC roles can be associated with admin relationships, and some roles may have limitations.
 Some important limitations to consider are that roles granting access to Business Applications (Power BI, Power Platform and Dynamics 365) and SharePoint, might not work properly because these capabilities are still experimental in Microsoft Partner Center.